TeunKlaassens/TeunKlaassens.github.io/README.md

 Projects

-On my website, you'll find a variety of projects that I've worked on, including web applications, mobile apps, and software development projects.
-Each project page includes a brief overview of the project, the technologies used, and a link to the project's source code.
+On my website, you'll find a variety of projects that I've worked on, including web applications, and software development projects.
+Each project page includes a brief overview of the project, the technologies used, and (if applicable) a link to the project's source code.

 Blog